 We follow the approach of Korobov \cite{Korobov2012}, which builds on the foundational work of Schwartz \cite{Schwartz1961}.
 While Schwartz obtained a benchmark evaluation of the helium Lamb shift in the infinite nuclear mass limit, Korobov extended the formalism to few-body Coulomb systems with arbitrary masses and charges, thus including recoil effects non-perturbatively.
 Crucially, the high accuracy of Korobov\textquoteright s results stems from the use of an optimized exponential basis set for the numerical evaluation of the Bethe logarithm, leading to the most precise helium values available to date \cite{Korobov2019,Yang2025}.
 Following the cited works, we write the last integral as

-split onto two regions of the photon energy.
+split into two regions of the photon energy.
 The integral along the first segment, $k\in[0,K]$ (low-energy), is evaluated analytically,

 and the sum shall be carried along all numerical eigen-solutions of the many-body problem of Eq. (\ref{eq:many-body}).
 With an adequate basis set this quantity can be very well converged.
 Moreover, the function $J(k)$ follows a maximization variational principle.
-At each point $k$, we have $J_{\text{trial}}(k)\leq J_{\text{exact}}(k)$ \cite{Korobov2012}.
-This means that one could optimize the basis set (exponents) of the intermediate states states $\big|n\big>$ to maximize the integral of Eq. (\ref{eq:low-energy}), for some values of $K$, typically at $\sim10^{i}\text{ a.u.}$ with $i=3,4,5$.
+At each point $k$, we have $J_{\mathrm{trial}}(k)\leq J_{\mathrm{exact}}(k)$ \cite{Korobov2012}.
+This means that one could optimize the basis set (exponents) of the intermediate states $|n\rangle$ to maximize the integral of Eq. (\ref{eq:low-energy}), for some values of $K$, typically at $\sim10^{i} \, \mathrm{ a.u.}$ with $i=3,4,5$.
 For the high-energy segment, $k\in[K,\Lambda]$, where the sum over states is no longer efficient, for a finite basis set, analytical asymptotic expressions for $J(k)$ can be employed,

-While the obtention of the first two terms is straightforward, the calculation of the last two terms is more involved.
-The $J_{3}$ function is was derived by Schwartz, Korobov, in addition to Forrey and Hill \cite{Schwartz1961,KorobovKorobov1999,Korobov2012,ForreyHill1993}
+While obtaining the first two terms is straightforward, the calculation of the last two terms is more involved.
+The $J_{3}$ function was derived by Schwartz, Korobov, in addition to Forrey and Hill \cite{Schwartz1961,KorobovKorobov1999,Korobov2012,ForreyHill1993}

 and the three corresponding coefficients for the many-body problem were found to be